 I love winter hiking.
 And I think you might too.
 Yes, I know that you might have your concerns: Isn’t it cold?
 Aren’t you worried about getting lost?
 What about avalanches?

-Guided Winter Hikes – Guided winter hikes are a good introduction to winter hiking and are virtually worry free.
-By choosing a winter hike organized by a local tourism board or other reputable company, a knowledgeable guide will lead your winter hike so you won’t have to worry about getting lost or about avalanches since the last thing a tourist board wants is people getting caught in an avalanche.
+Guided winter hikes are a good introduction to winter hiking and are virtually worry-free.
+By choosing a winter hike organized by a local tourism board or other reputable company, a knowledgeable guide will lead your hike so you won’t have to worry about getting lost or about avalanches since the last thing a tourist board wants is people getting caught in an avalanche.
 Just dress warm, layer your clothing, bring water and some snacks, and you’re all set.

 This is a step up from a guided winter hike since you will be on your own, without a guide, but there will be a path and signs.
-Besides choosing a winter hiking trail that looks interesting, you will also want to choose one suited to your ability, so note the distance, elevation gain, time and difficulty level listed for each hike.
+Besides choosing a hiking trail that looks interesting, you will also want to choose one suited to your ability, so note the distance, elevation gain, time and difficulty level listed for each hike.
 The added bonus is that you’re on your own time schedule so you can go as fast or as slow as you would like, stopping for as many photo opps to your heart’s content.
 I’m a big fan of these.

 Winter Hiking Tip: You can check with the local tourist office or refer to the interactive maps available for Garmisch-Partenkirchen and Der Tegernsee or Der Bayerische Wald (Bavarian Forest – not in the German Alps, but still a fantastic place for winter hiking).